 Guided art tours for individuals with memory loss and their care partners.
-Hosted every third Sunday of the month from 2 p.m. - 3:15 p.m., these free tours provide a forum for conversation inspired by Cleveland Clinic's Art Collection.
+Hosted on scheduled Sundays from 2 p.m. - 3:15 p.m. and by appointment, these free tours provide a forum for conversation inspired by Cleveland Clinic's Art Collection.
 Art in the Afternoon tours are designed to lift the spirits, engage the mind, and provide an enjoyable social experience for those with memory loss, dementia, and Alzheimer's Disease.
 Pre-registration is required.
 FREE Valet Parking.
 Refreshments after the tour.

 For More Information